Skip to Main Content

 The New York Four

-Founded in 1965 by four princes of NYU’s Law Review—Herbert Wachtell, Martin Lipton, Leonard Rosen, and George Katz—this resolutely New York firm still operates from a single Manhattan office.
+Founded in 1965 by four great legal minds of NYU’s Law Review—Herbert Wachtell, Martin Lipton, Leonard Rosen, and George Katz—this resolutely New York firm still operates from a single Manhattan office.
 Public interest law champion Katz died young, at 57, in 1989.
-Rosen remained at the firm as of counsel until he passed away in 2014 at the age of 83.
+Rosen remained of counsel at the firm until he passed away in 2014 at the age of 83.
 Wachtell and Lipton remain at the firm as active partners.
-In 1982, Lipton—who recently topped New York Magazine’s list of the most influential lawyers in New York—actually created the “poison pill,” one of the most famous and enduring ways to protect shareholders’ rights.
+In 1982, Lipton—who remains one of the most influential lawyers in New York—created the “poison pill,” one of the most famous and enduring ways to protect shareholders’ rights.

-What sets the firm apart—even rivals concede—is that in a city of razor-sharp competitors, no other quite matches what Wachtell Lipton does.
+What sets the firm apart—even rivals concede—is that in a city of razor-sharp competitors, no other firm perfectly matches what Wachtell Lipton does.
 From its early days, the firm steered clear of run-of-the-mill corporate matters, choosing messier, riskier work.
-As such, Wachtell Lipton relies far less on bread-and-butter clients and politely declines more plebeian (though profitable) engagements.
+Thus, Wachtell Lipton relies much less on bread-and-butter clients and politely declines more plebeian (though profitable) engagements.
 The firm was one of the first to link its fees to deal value, a model that became the aspiration of most major M&A houses.

 When it comes to M&A, Wachtell Lipton reigns supreme, holding the No. 1 spot in Vault’s M&A ranking for more than a decade.
 It also regularly places among the top 10 firms in Vault’s General Corporate, Private Equity, and Banking & Financial Services rankings.
 The firm was involved in the death’s door resuscitation of Chrysler in the 1970s.
-It also played a key role in the much-publicized acquisition of Getty Oil Company, in which Texaco’s “white knight” offer was heralded as one of the greatest acquisitions in history.
-In more recent history, the firm has seen great success with LBOs and IPOs, corporate restructurings, and other finance matters.
+It also played a key role in the much-publicized acquisition of Getty Oil Company, in which Texaco’s white knight offer was heralded as one of the greatest acquisitions in history.
 It took the lead on what some observers have called the most complex real estate deal in history: the successful negotiation of a master development agreement for the World Trade Center site following September 11, 2001.
+More recently, the firm has seen great success with leveraged buyouts and initial public offerings, corporate restructurings, and other finance matters; for example, it represented OpenAI in the largest private capital fund raising in history and Capital One’s $35.3 billion acquisition of Discover in the largest bank merger in the past 15 years.

 See You in Court

 The firm’s litigators are no slouches either, complementing Wachtell Lipton’s corporate practice with high-profile securities, corporate governance, and takeover matters.
-The firm’s notable cases are many, including Morrison v.
-National Australia Bank—in which the Supreme Court determined that Section 10(b) of the Securities Exchange Act applies solely to those U.S. securities purchased and sold in the United States—and Martin Marietta Materials, Inc. v.
-Vulcan Materials Co. in which the Delaware Supreme Court affirmed the order to enjoin a hostile takeover of the firm’s client based on improper use of confidential materials.
+The firm’s many notable cases include Morrison v.
+National Australia Bank—in which the Supreme Court determined that Section 10(b) of the Securities Exchange Act applies solely to U.S. securities purchased and sold in the United States—and Martin Marietta Materials, Inc. v.
+Vulcan Materials Co.—in which the Delaware Supreme Court affirmed the order to enjoin a hostile takeover of the firm’s client based on improper use of confidential materials.
+Recent notable matters include representing Coinbase against the SEC’s claims that the crypto company operates as an unregistered securities exchange broker-dealer and clearing agency and that its staking program affects unregistered offers and sales of securities.
+The firm also represented Twitter in litigation forcing Elon Musk to make good on his $44 billion takeover of the company.

 News & Awards